-- (i) a proposed project schedule with anticipated dates for major project milestones; - (ii) evidence of the technical feasibility of the project, including staffing plans, material contracts, and required permits, as applicable; - (iii) evidence of how any assets purchased with a grant under this sectionwill be maintained through the depreciable life of the asset; and - (iv) performance metrics and targets for the project. - (D) Budget information and a description of estimated project costs, including, as applicable: - (i) capital costs, such as equipment, hardware, software, development, construction, and capital commitments required for the project to reach completion; - (ii) operating expenses in conjunction with the project and that result from the project, such as maintenance; - (iii) estimated timing requirements of the funds; - (iv) the portions of the proposed budget funded by: - (I) this grant program, limited to capital costs; - (II) applicant cost-share; and - (III) other sources, including federal grants; and - (v) in the case of a joint application, a proposed allocation of the award to each involved entity.
+- a proposed project schedule with anticipated dates for major project milestones; - (ii) evidence of the technical feasibility of the project, including staffing plans, material contracts, and required permits, as applicable; - (iii) evidence of how any assets purchased with a grant under this section will be maintained through the depreciable life of the asset; and - (iv) performance metrics and targets for the project. - (D) Budget information and a description of estimated project costs, including, as applicable: - capital expenses, such as equipment, hardware, software, development, construction, and capital commitments required for the project to reach completion; - (ii) operating expenses in conjunction with the project and that result from the project, such as maintenance; - (iii) estimated timing requirements of the funds; and - (iv) the portions of the proposed budget funded by: - (1) this grant program, limited to capital expenses; - (Π) applicant cost-share; and - (III) other sources, including federal grants- - (v) in the case of a joint application, a proposed allocation of the award to each involved entity.